OctaviaProject/octaviaproject.github.io/_posts/2017-8-5-Summer-Update-Two.md

 ---
 layout: post
-title: "Summer 2017 Part Two"
+title: "Saying Goodbye To Summer 2017!"
 author: Bridget
 ---
 It’s gone by way too fast, but this summer’s program has come to a close.
 Here’s a taste of all the world-building,